wiszman/photo-processor/README.md

 ### Deliverables

 - Solution should be using Python 3.7.x, and extending the given setup.
 - Git repository with any required instructions for running it, uploaded on GitHub or GitLab or BitBucket.

+### Instructions for running

+Download and install Docker

+Start the app:
+- `make start`

+Create or reset the db schema after booting the app:
+- `make db-schema`

+- Login to RabbitMQ at http://localhost:15672/#/ and create queue called "photo-processor" from "Queues" tab

+- Send GET and POST requests to 0.0.0.0:3000/photos/pending and 0.0.0.0:3000/photos/process, respectively, using cURL or Postman.
+POST body should be of type "application/JSON" and look like this:

+[
+	"< photo uuid>",
+  "< photo uuid>",
+  ...
+]

+- Thumbs will be created on /waldo-app-thumbs on the Docker image.
+I have copied the results from the Docker mounted directory to the local project directory waldo-app-thumbs.
+Note that 1/6 of the images on S3 was not accessible (403 error), possibly due to a permissions issue on S3.